Beingpax/Mydigitalgarden/_notes/🍀Permanent Notes/The age of infinite leverage.md

 Being permissionless and the ability to scale at large levels, technology has helped millions of people.

-Your judgement is better than how hard you work.
+Your judgement is more important than how hard you work.

 If you leverage your work, you can outwork the non-leveraged worker by 1000 folds.